 I love the way Veronica weaves so many different elements into her stories.
 She is a star in her dialogues, the settings are marvelous and the action is easily visualized.
 I am enjoying her costuming and menus more and more.
 She makes me hungry at times.

 The non-stop cross-country train trip was a lot of fun.
 The perfect setting for dastardly deeds, as used by another female writer in the past.
 The tension of traveling with an unknown killer was tantalizing!

 I loved the story and the writing.
-“Deadly Receptions” gets 4.9 stars, the score would have been higher except for a handful of spelling errors.
+“Deadly Receptions” gets 4.9 stars.

 You can buy this book: